armbian/build/documentation/geek-faq.md

 	LINUXKERNEL="https://github.com/UDOOboard/linux_kernel"		# kernel source location
 	LINUXCONFIG="linux-udoo-neo"								# kernel configuration
-	LINUXSOURCE="linux-neo"										# Local folder where to download it
+	LINUXSOURCE="linux-neo"										# Local folder where to download it LINUXFAMILY="udoo"		# boards share kernel

-This **isn't ment to be user configurable** but you can alter variables if you really know what you are doing.
+This **isn't ment to be user configurable** but you can alter variables if you know what you are doing.

 ## Downloading sources ##